hydrogenjs/hydrogen/README.md

 - 🔥 **JavaScript Templates**.
 With ES6 template literals, who needs template engines like pug and handlebars.
 You now have access to the full-power of a JavaScript.
 - 🔌 **Use External APIs**.
 Plug into your data with remote APIs.
 - 🕶 **Powerful Metadata API**.
 Get the best SEO for your static pages.
+- 🔨 **Build Hooks**.
+Customize the build process to fit your needs
+- 💾 **Native support for Service Workers**.
+Build powerful offline-first experiences

 ## Quick start
 Add Hydrogen CLI to your project